ehsan11100/AdGuard/Configuration.md

     - **Before v0.107.24** query log settings were part of the `dns` object.
       **Since v0.107.24** query log settings are part of `querylog` object.
   - **Anti-DNS amplification features**
-    - `ratelimit` — DDoS protection, specifies in how many packets per second a client should receive.
+    - `ratelimit`: DDoS protection, specifies how many queries per second AdGuard Home should handle.
 Anything above that is silently dropped.
-To disable set 0, default is 20.
+To disable set to `0`, default is `20`.
 Safe to disable if DNS server is not available from internet.
+    - `ratelimit_subnet_len_ipv4`: Subnet length for IPv4 addresses used for
+      rate limiting requests.
+Default is `24`.
+    - `ratelimit_subnet_len_ipv6`: Subnet length for IPv6 addresses used for
+      rate limiting requests.
+Default is `56`.
-    - `ratelimit_whitelist` — If you want exclude some IP addresses from ratelimiting but keep ratelimiting on for others, put them here.
+    - `ratelimit_whitelist`: If you want exclude some IP addresses from ratelimiting but keep ratelimiting on for others, put them here.
-    - `refuse_any` — Another DDoS protection mechanism.
-Requests of type ANY are rarely needed, so refusing to serve them mitigates against attackers trying to use your DNS as a reflection.
+    - `refuse_any`: Another DDoS protection mechanism.
+Requests of type `ANY` are rarely needed, so refusing to serve them mitigates against attackers trying to use your DNS as a reflection.
 Safe to disable if DNS server is not available from internet.
   - **Upstream DNS servers settings:**
     - `upstream_dns`: List of upstream DNS servers.